tbrodbeck/summarization-toolbox/README.md

 - english: [t5-base](https://huggingface.co/t5-base)

 #### Process Description
-1. provide _source_ and _target_ files with matching text-summary-pairs.
+1. Provide _source_ and _target_ files with matching text-summary-pairs.
 These are split and converted to the right format for the fine-tuning task.
-2. choose one of the supported languages and set training parameters via a config file.
+2. Choose one of the supported languages and set training parameters via a config file.
 Then run the training on your data.
-3. evaluate the produced model checkpoints and compare them either by the `Rouge-L` or the specially developed `SemanticSimilarity` metric.
+3. Evaluate the produced model checkpoints and compare them either by the `Rouge-L` or the specially developed `SemanticSimilarity` metric.
 You can also track the training metrics via [TensorBoard](https://www.tensorflow.org/tensorboard).

 #### Example
 The following example was produced by one of our german models which was fine-tuned on our specially scraped [Golem](https://www.golem.de/) corpus. <br>